 Persistence is a built-in characteristic of features.
 Features are persisted in a data store such as a database, a service, a map or a portal item.
 When this data store is available to multiple apps and users, a common set of data is available to all.
 Sharing data among users is a common use case for features.

 Compare this to graphics, which reside in the memory of a single running app session.
 Graphics are created by the app during the session and are available only during that session.

 You can publish features as part of a feature service.
-Layers in a feature service can be displayed in a map, symbolized in various ways, and queried using attribute, spatial, or temporal criteria.
+Layers in a feature service can be displayed in a map or scene, symbolized in various ways, and queried using attribute, spatial, or temporal criteria.
 The editing workflows and tools available in ArcGIS Runtime SDK also make it possible to expose editing functionality in your app.
 You can even add code to control the type of edits made and who gets to make them.

 The following example adds a new feature layer to the map based on an online data source.
 The symbology (renderer) used to display the layer is defined with the feature service.